Haraj-backend/hex-monscape/README.md

 This command will create & run the stack defined in this [docker-compose.yml](./deploy/local/deployment/docker-compose.yml).

-Wait a moment until the entire stack running.
-You will something like this in the console after it is done:
+Wait a moment until the entire stack is running.
+You will see something like this in the console after it is done:

 ```bash
 hex_mem_1     | 2022/05/11 16:29:50 server is listening on :9185...